 Humans are a collective group in an ecosystem.
-Behaviour that is studied tends to increase that behaviour.
-Highlighting favourable action will help to pull others in that direction.
+Behavior that is studied tends to increase that behavior.
+Highlighting favorable action will help to pull others in that direction.
 So, providing evidence of what large numbers of people are doing that’s clearly productive, especially among a relevant group, is persuasive.
 This can be a useful concept to bring into presentations or proposals when you want to influence higher ranks positively.

 How your personal brand can enrich your stakeholder relationships

 Your personal brand has a big influence on all your professional relationships.
 Those with stakeholders matter more than most.
 Exactly which stakeholders do you need to consider?

 It’s usually a broad net, including colleagues, the wider community in your organization, your sector or industry, related sectors, previous colleagues, personal contacts and, especially, leaders both within and outside of your organization that you could benefit by impressing.